Release Date: Each February, June and October

 - Evaluating and planning data collection

 The module will culminate with you designing a research proposal, in collaboration with your employer and supervisor, which you can use as the basis of your dissertation.

 |Dr Peter Wootton-Beard|

-I am Markus Ritter, on the Research Masters (MRes) in Sustainable and Efficient Food Production course, working on a project to evaluate the adoption of biocontrol in large row crop agriculture in Brazil.
+I am Markus Ritter, on the Research Masters (MRes) in Agriculture course, working on a project to evaluate the adoption of biocontrol in large row crop agriculture in Brazil.
 I am taking the course while working for Andermatt Biocontrol a Swiss company dedicated to the development and commercialisation of biocontrol products.
 These modules have helped me to update myself and to get a more in-depth understanding of the sustainability concept.
 The MRes project, a qualitative research study, applying the "Grounded Theory" methodology, is brining interesting insights into the understanding of the farmer behaviour and the farmer 's consciousness of what sustainable farming is.
 When talking to other leaders in the bio industry, I notice a learning progress, I gained through studying IBERS distance learning modules and the research project. ,